 This problem has still not been corrected.
 Can someone please ask DL to correct it?
 I am being given a "correct" answer of, "I would like that he arrived today," and using "arrive" is wrong, according to DL.
 I don't think this situation is helping people's learning or understanding.

-Using wish is a better translation than using would like since it correlates with the Portuguese subjunctive mode "chegasse".
+Using wish is a better translation than using would like as it correlates with the Portuguese subjunctive "chegasse".